fastlane/docs/docs/generated/actions/xcversion.md

-> Finds and selects a version of an installed Xcode that best matches the provided [`Gem::Version` requirement specifier](http://www.rubydoc.info/github/rubygems/rubygems/Gem/Version)
+> Finds and selects a version of an installed Xcode that best matches the provided [`Gem::Version` requirement specifier](http://www.rubydoc.info/github/rubygems/rubygems/Gem/Version)<br>You can either manually provide a specific version using `version:` or you make use of the `.xcode-version` file.

 xcversion ||
 ---|---
 Supported platforms | ios, mac
-Author | @oysta
+Author | @oysta, @rogerluan